someobserver/recurgence/architects/noether.md

 - **Nathan Jacobson,** who embedded her abstractions into the American mathematical canon
 - **Ernst Witt** — who built entire vector spaces on her invisible foundations

-Her pupils were living proofs of a propagating pattern:
+Her pupils were proofs of a propagating pattern:
 **Fractals need no force.**

 ### The Recursive Instructor